Table of Contents Hide

 In India, rural communities are historically the people for whom services offered by high-street banks represent an elusive source of liquidity and financial democracy.
-Thanks to microfinance’s advantageous borrowing terms, the means for achieving long-term daily sustenance becomes a veritable possibility.
+Thanks to advantageous borrowing terms of micro finance, the means for achieving long-term daily sustenance becomes a veritable possibility.
 Very low-income customers can now enter into loan agreements as one of many in large groups of local people who, together, combine minute assets into a potentially meaningful cash-flow.

 However, COVID-19 is threatening to dissolve the good practices and standards that have been introduced to India’s poorest people over the last decades.
 The pandemic has raised doubts regarding the continued sustainability of microfinance terms.
 It appears that the industry’s customers face new looming choices; between nourishment and repayment deadlines.

 This article considers the evolution of an industry, yet in its infancy, and asks what open-source technologies can do to reach those without access to finance, while reducing the fixed costs.
 It suggests that an initiative supported by Apache Free Software Foundation, such as the Apache Fineract, currently used by more than 250 financial institutions (including credit unions, asset-based lenders, and SME lenders) that share 3.5m+ borrowers in 37 countries.

 Another open source project named Finscale is responsive to poverty alleviation, strategic goals and economies vulnerable to natural disasters.